seejohnrun/weatherbug/README.md

 ### TODO

-* Expand the README
+* Expand the README to actually be useful
+* Add more functionality
+* Make RDOC friendly

 ### Author

-* John Crepezzi
+* John Crepezzi (@seejohnrun)

 ### LICENSE